-- Modes of deterioration, types of corrosion and the typical inspection requirements for sacrificial anode and impressed current systems.
-An awareness of the safety requirements involved in diving adjacent to impressed current systems. - The effects of external factors such as debris and seabed material on CP systems.
+Modes of deterioration, types of corrosion and the typical inspection requirements for sacrificial anode and impressed current systems.
+An awareness of the safety requirements involved in diving adjacent to impressed current systems. • The effects of external factors such as debris and seabed material on CP systems.
+Understanding of retrofit systems.

-- Contact and proximity potential measurement methods, the typical values obtained, common anomaly criteria applicable to cathodic potential levels, and the calibration procedures of equipment/instruments. - The visual inspection of protective coatings including.
-Monel and other cladding.
+- Contact and proximity potential measurement methods, the typical values obtained, common anomaly criteria applicable to cathodic potential levels, and the calibration procedures of equipment/instruments. - The visual inspection of protective coatings, including Monel and other cladding. - Next generation inspection technique. - Field gradient technology.